-Make sure you obtain the walking aids listed below prior to your surgery so that your physiotherapist can adjust them to your height during your hospitalization.
+Make sure you obtain the walking aids listed below prior to your surgery so that your physiotherapist can adjust them to your height.

-- ☐ Two-wheel walker (12 centimetres [5 inches] unidirectional) required - Single straight cane (strongly recommended if you have stairs at home) - □ High-density foam cushion (firm) (measuring at least 10 cm x 41 cm x 46 cm; 4 in x 16 in x 18 in), (to put in the car for the drive home) - Aids for getting dressed (66 centimetres [26 inches] long-handled reacher, 60 centimetres [24 inches] long-handled shoe horn, sock puller), (60 centimetres [24 inches] long-handled sponge, elastic laces (or enclosed heel slip-on shoes without laces).
+- Two-wheel walker (12 centimetres [5 inches] unidirectional) - required - Single straight cane (strongly recommended if you have stairs at home) and as a transition after the walker. - High-density foam cushion (firm) (measuring at least 10 cm x 41 cm x 46 cm; 4 in x 16 in x 18 in), (to put in the car for the drive home) - Aids for getting dressed (66 centimetres [26 inches] long-handled reacher, 60 centimetres [24 inches] long-handled shoe horn, sock aid), (60 centimetres [24 inches] long-handled sponge, elastic laces (or enclosed heel slip-on shoes without laces). - Shower and/or bath chair (highly recommended for people with shower cubicles) - Raised toilet seat (optional), with or without armrests (Grab bars are highly recommended).